Who must be advised?

 What happens if I go on academic warning, probation, or suspension?

-Can Academic Advising Services help prospective, readmit, or transfer students?
+Can Academic Advising Center help prospective, readmit, or transfer students?

-Academic Advising Services can assist transfer students and readmitted to develop a class schedule and select a major.
+Academic Advising Center can assist transfer students and readmitted to develop a class schedule and select a major.
 Prospective students are encouraged to visit the Tarleton School Relations web site for additional information.